-Ruth Kucharz has eighteen years of non-profit development experience.
-She began her career working in reservation/sales for ten years with the Walt Disney World Company.
-She successfully directed nation-wide fundraising programs for a large cancer organization in the roles of Marketing Director and Regional VP, accountable for high-end relationships as well as oversight of 100+ fundraising walks, events, and galas.
-Previous to joining FORCE, Ruth was the Sr. Director of Annual Giving for the University of South Florida.
+Ruth Kucharz has 18 years of non-profit development experience.
+She began her career working in reservation/sales for 10 years with the Walt Disney World Company.
+She successfully directed nation-wide fundraising programs for a large cancer organization in the roles of Marketing Director and Regional VP, accountable for high-end relationships, as well as oversight of 100+ fundraising walks, events, and galas.
+Prior to joining FORCE, Ruth was the Sr. Director of Annual Giving for the University of South Florida.
 In her time with USF, she directed a centralized, integrated annual giving program for the university through its accomplishment of a $600 million comprehensive campaign.
 Ruth has a bachelor's degree in business administration from Florida Southern College.

 Ruth lost her mother to ovarian cancer and her grandmother to breast cancer.
-She and her husband Don love being with their children and grandchildren and they divide their time between Florida and Minnesota to do so.
+She and her husband Don love being with their children and grandchildren, so they divide their time between Florida and Minnesota.